Select a language

 Is your cluster healthy?
 If new containers are needed, where will they fit?
 These are the concerns of the Kubernetes scheduler.

 The scheduler considers the resource needs of a pod, such as CPU or memory, along with the health of the cluster.
-Then it schedules the pod to an appropriate worker node.
+Then it schedules the pod to an appropriate compute node.

 Controllers take care of actually running the cluster, and the Kubernetes controller-manager contains several controller functions in one.
 One controller consults the scheduler and makes sure the correct number of pods is running.
 If a pod goes down, another controller notices and responds.
 A controller connects services to pods, so requests go to the right endpoints.
 And there are controllers for creating accounts and API access tokens.